 Elizabeth Street Garden

 Elizabeth Street between Prince and Spring Streets, New York, NY 10012 | website

 While strolling down Elizabeth Street you can find Elizabeth Street Garden, a community garden in the city.
 As of our last visit the park was in danger of being torn down and developed, check out their website on how to help.

 Nolita has no shortage of street art, it’s embedded throughout the entire neighborhood.
 Some murals are more obvious and some others sneak up on you.
 My favorite unexpected mural was Princess Leia in Elizabeth Street Gardens

 Nolita is seriously right in the middle of so many cool neighborhoods!
-We stayed at a hotel in the Bowery called Citizen M which was right next to Nolita and easy walking distance from surrounding neighborhoods.
+We stayed at a hotel in the Bowery called Citizen M which was right next door and easy walking distance from surrounding neighborhoods.

-Nolita was an awesome neighborhood and I can’t wait to come back and visit and do all the things we didn’t have a chance to with our first visit.
-Nolita should definitely be on your list when visiting NYC!
+Nolita was an awesome neighborhood and I can’t wait to come back and visit and do all the things we didn’t have a chance to on our first visit.
+It should definitely be on your list when visiting NYC!
 Hope this post inspires you to visit.